akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-19.md

 - Jason: the code walk opens up new perspective on how well we have done as a team up to this point.

 # What did not work this week?
-- Jason: spent more time to redesigning the components (which includes Controller) because it's not working as we planned.
+- Jason: spent more time to redesigning the components because it's not working as we planned, such as Controller singleton.
 - Jason: I have emergency issues that took me away from this project for a day.